 Travel to, from, and within Poland overland

 Poland has well-developed road and rail networks, both of which are easy ways to get around the country.
 An Interrail / Eurail pass is a good way to travel to Poland overland as part of a wider European trip.
 Ferries also sail from the Baltic Sea ports of Swinoujscie, Gdansk, and Gdynia over to Sweden, though none of these are presently discounted for rail pass holders.
+You can search and book these online with Direct Ferries.

 (I actually arrived in Poland by direct bus from the UK to Kraków – 36 hours, ouch! – and departed by bus from Warsaw to Lithuania, on the first leg of a Trans-Siberian journey from the UK to Japan)